 Retail return fraud and abuse is detrimental to sales, gross margins, inventory management and profitability.
 Consider, for instance, the time and money spent on simply processing the return itself, restocking returned merchandise, reevaluating its worth, or determining where, how, or even if it can be resold.
 Returned merchandise unfit for resale is doubly impactful, as the retailer loses both profit from the original sale as well as dollars spent on acquiring and merchandising the item itself.

 Adding to this problem is that fact that return policy abusers have become increasingly savvy, developing complex schemes to borrow and/or return multiple items or very expensive items, for convenience, cash, or credit.
-Offenders with even the most basic knowledge of computers and printing are able to use these technologies to deceive retail employees to take advantage of return policies.
+Offenders with even the most basic knowledge of certain types of software are able to use technology to deceive retail employees and take advantage of return policies.

-Kevin Thomas, former manager of corporate loss prevention investigations for Office Depot, reports that many types of return fraud and return abuse are computer-assisted.
-“Some of the emerging forms of return/refund fraud involve phony or altered receipts,” said Thomas.
+Kevin Thomas, former manager of corporate loss prevention investigations for Office Depot, reported that many types of return fraud and return abuse are computer-assisted.
+“Some involve phony or altered receipts,” said Thomas.
 “Computer-generated UPCs placed on top of the actual UPC to generate more refund dollars and gift card fraud.”
 Such sophisticated techniques present an ongoing challenge for retailers—how to minimize return fraud and abuse without creating restrictive policies for legitimate consumers.

 Types of Return Fraud and Abuse